LogtalkDotOrg/logtalk3/ports/NOTES.md

 	This folder contains a Logtalk port of `metagol`, an inductive logic programming (ILP) system based on meta-interpretive learning.

+* `toychr`
+	This folder contains a Logtalk port of ToyCHR, a reference implementation of Constraint Handling Rules (CHR).

 See the copyright and license information on the port files for usage and distributions conditions.